SchynsLab/medusa/_sources/api/python/detect/yunet/index.rst

-   This detector is based on Yunet, a face detector based on YOLOv3.
+   This detector is based on Yunet, a face detector based on YOLOv3 :cite:p:`facedetect-yu`.